Loki (Marvel Cinematic Universe): Loki

 Multiple "variants" of Loki in addition to the 2012 variant appear in Loki.

 Sylvie

 Sylvie (portrayed by Sophia Di Martino as an adult and by Cailey Fleming as a child) is a female variant of Loki who seeks to "free" the Sacred Timeline from the TVA, developing a method of body possession to achieve her ends.
-She later falls in love with the 2012 variant of Loki.
 Sylvie was first taken into custody by the TVA as a little girl, but escaped, and thereafter spent her life evading them.